lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/20_connect.md

 ***Lab objectives: create two repositories***:

-1- Deployment of a Windows VM
+Repositoy 1:  Deployment of a Windows VM

-2- Deployment of app with SQL
+Repositry 2:  Deployment of app with SQL

 ----------------------------------------------------------------------------------------------